Director loan rules

 The legislation (the Companies Act 2006 and the Corporation Tax Act 2010) treats as a loan any sum of money received by the director that isn’t salary, a dividend payment, a repayment of a debt owed by the company, or a reimbursement for expenses.

 Approval by shareholders

 Before the CA2006, overdrawn director loan accounts were illegal.

-Now they are legal, but loans that are not “small” (more than a certain amount - £10,000 in 2016) must be approved by ordinary resolution by shareholders in a general meeting.
+Now they are legal, but loans that are not “small” (more than a certain amount - £10,000) must be approved by ordinary resolution by shareholders in a general meeting.

 Minutes of the meeting should be taken and recorded.